marcus67/little_brother/ANGULAR_WEB_FRONTEND_MANUAL.md

 | About   | Available | Missing           | Missing               |

 **NOTE**: Currently, both frontends of LittleBrother only support English as language.
 This was due to a simplified merge of the two source code branches both using the Python Flask package to serve web pages.
-Hopefully, this functionality will soon be restored for the classic web frontend!
+Hopefully, international support will soon be restored for the classic web frontend!